 Graham Williams became Professor of Endocrinology at Imperial College London in 2005.
 He obtained a BSc in Anatomy and MBBS from St. Thomas’s Hospital, University of London and a PhD from the University of Birmingham.
 He trained as a Howard Hughes Medical Institute Fellow at Harvard Medical School, Boston, USA and as a Medical Research Council Training Fellow and Clinician Scientist Fellow at the University of Birmingham.
 He was appointed as Senior Lecturer at the Royal Postgraduate Medical School, London (1995) and received an MRC Career Establishment Award.
 He was promoted to Reader (2000) and subsequently Professor (2005).

-Professor Williams is Head of the Molecular Endocrinology Laboratory in the Department of Medicine at Hammersmith Campus.
+Professor Williams is Head of the Molecular Endocrinology Laboratory in the Department of Metabolism, Digestion and Reproduction at Hammersmith Campus.
 His research focuses on the (i) genetic origins of bone and cartilage disease and (ii) molecular mechanisms of thyroid hormone action during skeletal development and in adult bone maintenance and tissue repair.
 This research is internationally recognised and the laboratory is generously funded by a Wellcome Trust Strategic Award, MRC Research Grant, European Commission Horizon 2020 Award and Wellcome Trust Investigator Award.
 Professor Williams receives regular invitations to speak at international scientific meetings all over the world and the laboratory collaborates widely throughout the UK, Europe, USA and Asia.
-Clinical Training Fellows, PhD students and post-doctoral scientists in the Molecular Endocrinology Group have received 33 prizes for research excellence.
+Clinical Training Fellows, PhD students and post-doctoral scientists in the Molecular Endocrinology Group have received 57 prizes for research excellence.

-Bassett JHD, Williams GR, 2016, Role of Thyroid Hormones in Skeletal Development and Bone Maintenance, Endocrine Reviews, Vol:37, ISSN:0163-769X, Pages:135-187
+Bassett JH, Williams GR, 2016, Role of thyroid hormones in skeletal development and bone maintenance., Endocrine Reviews, Vol:37, ISSN:1945-7189

 et al., 2015, Subclinical thyroid dysfunction and fracture risk: A meta-analysis, Jama-journal of the American Medical Association, Vol:313, ISSN:1538-3598, Pages:2055-2065